unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 - Don't use semicolons.
 - Only use `exec` for exception-handling.
-- If you're using it for obfuscation, the last thing that should be obfuscating it are the variable names, obfuscation comes from within the one-line's nature, if it doesn't, you aren't doing it well enough.
+- If you're using it for obfuscation, the last thing that should be obfuscating it is the syntax, obfuscation comes from within the one-line's nature, if it doesn't, you aren't doing it well enough.
 - Nobody likes boring code, encapsulate the stdlib, while/for-loops, lambdas, classes, multi-dimensional iteration, impure functionality, obscure control flow, anything and everything that isn't against one-line etiquette.
 - Sneak in an `__import__("this")` somewhere inside the code, for purposes of irony.